With another pandemic Halloween around the corner, families can make plans to stay safe and healthy during the evening’s festivities.

 - Never go inside someone’s house.
 Just politely decline if someone asks.

 - As a Halloween safety rule of thumb, kids under the age of 12 should always have a parent with them.
-If they’re over 12, make sure they have a form of communication with them.
+If they’re over 12, make sure they have a buddy and a form of communication with them.

 - Teal pumpkins: Offer trick-or-treaters allergy-free option